 I’ll start with the big ones.
 It’s obvious that you need pots and pans, right?
 But I remember when I got my own place I was overwhelmed by the different shapes, sizes, and materials (copper? cast iron? aluminum? nonstick?).
 Master chefs will tell you that you need at least one of all of these things, but we are not master chefs here.
 We just want to make some awesome homecooked meals for ourselves and our families, and for that I would like to recommend just a handful of things.

 They came in a beautiful set of three pots, one saucepan, two skillets, and four lids.
 Now, if you want a complete cookware set, this one is a great deal.
 But if you’re just looking for one pot or one pan, you can’t go wrong just picking and choosing from these!
 I highly recommend going bigger with your pots and pans if you’re only going to get one or two.
-You’d be surprised how quickly they get full, and we don’t want to overcrowd a pan when cooking.
+You’d be surprised how quickly they get full, and we don’t want to overcrowd a pan when cooking (It lowers the temp and increases cooking time!).
 I do a lot of one-pan dishes, so I use a 12″ pan, which didn’t come with the set and I bought separately.
 These babies clean up beautifully, hold heat well and evenly, and just look at that pretty color!!
 Rachael Ray’s stuff comes in all kinds of gorgeous colors.
 My set is red, and I’m building my kitchen around them.
 Seriously!

 You might notice a few things tucked in the corner of that first photo, too!
 Baking pans usually come in a set of multiple sizes and are super cheap.
 I use mine all the time for baked chicken and roasted vegetables.
 Baking dishes are deeper, and either come as metal or glass.
 I like the glass ones because metal can cause too much browning or even burning…plus, all right, I like the way the glass ones look.
 I have an 8×8 pictured, but I also use my 9×11 just as often!
 These guys are great for more than just brownies and cakes – think casseroles, baked enchiladas, shakshuka, or one-dish meals like baked chicken, potatoes, and asparagus in a creamy dreamy sauce.
 Mmmmmmmhmmm.
 Ooh, and don’t forget a hot pad or oven glove to pull things out of the oven safely!